evanboyd31/Pong-Game/README.md

 # Pong-Game
-An implementation of the game "Pong" using Java and ACM libraries
+An implementation of the game "Pong" using Java and ACM libraries.
+Created as a class project for ECSE 202 at McGill University.

 To run the code, you will need to use Eclipse as the IDE.